YueanGu/starter-hugo-academic/content/authors/admin/_index.md

     url: https://english.ucas.ac.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include integrated circuits.
+bio: My research interests include integrated circuits, silicon photonics and xxx.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Integrated Circuits
-  - Computational Linguistics
+  - Silicon Photonics
   - Information Retrieval

 # Education to show in About widget
 education:
   courses:
-    - course: BSc in Artificial Intelligence
+    - course: BE in Electronic Information Engineering, Sep.
+2019 – Jun.
+2023(excepted)
       institution: University of Chinese Academy of Sciences
       year: 2008
-    - course: MEng in Artificial Intelligence
+    - course: BE in Eletrical Engineering, Jan.
+2022 – May.
+2022
       institution: University of California, Berkeley
       year: 2009